certeu/morio/docs/docs/guides/contributors/docs/readme.md

 A few things to note:

-- The `import` statement should be the first thing after the frontmatter
+- The `import` statement should be the first thing after the front matter
 - Use the `@site/includes/` prefix to import include files.
 - Since we are using the default export, the name you give it can by anything (here we used `DockerBuildEndDiffs`
-- This will be used as a React component, so you __must__ pick a name tht starts with a Capital.
+- This will be used as a React component, so you __must__ pick a name that starts with a Capital.
 - Output the info as a react component: `<DockerBuildEnvDiffs />`

 See <RepoFile>docs/reference/contributors/monorepo/run-scripts/build-api/readme.md</RepoFile> for an example.